Are your shoes too big? Are you looking for shoe hacks on how to make shoes smaller so that your big footwear fits?

 7. Shoe Tongue Pads

 Unless you have a low instep or arch, you're probably not familiar with shoe tongue pads.
 They're not an exciting shoe accessory, but they work wonders!

 a tongue pad is a thick felt-like material that sticks onto the inside part of the shoe tongue.
 That's the strip of material that you find under the laces of your shoes.

 Padding that area does a great job at making wide footwear narrower.
 Great for sneakers, oxfords, loafers & more styles that have tongues.

 Shop highly rated shoe tongue pads, below:

-Yep, it'll be more expensive as any service rendered by a professional is, but it's a permanent & more convenient alternative to shoes you plan on wearing often.
-Much easier than cleaning/replacing/repositioning shoe inserts or shoe fillers every day!
+Yep, it'll be more expensive than any service rendered by a professional is, but it's a permanent & more convenient alternative to footwear you plan on wearing often.
+Much easier than cleaning/replacing/repositioning inserts or shoe fillers daily!

-If you decide to go to a cobbler to get your shoes adjusted, go in with a new/newer shoe.
-As you will get more wear out of a newer shoe (before other parts start to deteriorate), it will justify the cost of the service & nip the problem in the bud, right from the start.
+If you go to a cobbler to adjust your shoes, go in with a new/newer shoe.
+As you will get more wear out of a newer shoe (before other parts start to deteriorate), it will justify the cost of the service & nip the problem in the bud.

-But as life isn't perfect and neither are our shoes & feet, adding a few inexpensive shoe accessories to hack your way into making shoes fit tighter is never a bad idea (especially if it makes your heels more comfortable & decreases the chances of injury!).
-That being said, how do you make your shoes smaller?
+But as life isn't perfect and neither is our footwear & feet, adding a few inexpensive shoe accessories to hack your way into making shoes fit tighter is never a bad idea.